MWGitHub/SometimesSurvey/README.md

 Postgres is used for storing the results of each item.
 I chose this due to the structure of the survey data being well defined and the ability to run aggregate queries easily.

 **Backend**
-I chose Hapi due to the great documentation, support by Walmart Labs, powerful route configuration, and seneca integration.
+I chose Hapi due to the great documentation, ease of use, support by Walmart Labs, powerful route configuration, and seneca integration.

 **Frontend**
 Deku will be used for rendering the component.
 The decision was based on the functional style promoting statelessness which can reduce complexity, good performance, and curiosity.

 **Tracking**
-A wrapper is used around tracking events to allow users to choose how to deal with the events when they occur in the component.
-Impression events are also sent to the survey server to store the results if enabled.
+Callbacks are used around tracking events to allow developers to choose how to deal with the events when they occur in the component.
+Impression and conversion events are also sent to the survey server to store the results if enabled.

 #####Data Model

-Survey Nodels
+Survey Models
 ```
 impressions
   integer (pk)    - id